EENCloud/api-docs/source/includes/_api_asset.md

 <aside class="notice">Time offsets and end timestamps can be set to any time, but the system will seek to the nearest key frame to start the video</aside>

+<aside class="warning">Important note on performace</aside>

+API calls can initially be done against `'https://login.eagleeyenetworks.com'` (The host url), but after the authorization response is returned, API calls should then use the **branded subdomain**.
+At this stage the branded host url will become `'https://[active_brand_subdomain].eagleeyenetworks.com'`, where the `'active_brand_subdomain'` field is returned in the authorization response

+Each account will consistently have the same *branded subdomain* and as such will not change throughout the life of the session.
+Caching the subdomain is safe as long as the client software validates against `'the active_brand_subdomain'` after authorization.
+Using the *branded subdomain* is important for speed and robustness

 ### Video Formats

 The video system is based on H264 video and AAC audio.
 These streams are encapsulated in different formats for compatibility with different playback modes